SocraticBliss/ps4_name2nid_plugin/README.md

 KC23EegtMiY
 ```
 3) Load a PS4 Module file (.prx, .sprx, .elf, .self)
-4) Select a name/string that you want to turn into a NID so that it becomes highlighted
+4) Select a **name/string** so that it becomes **highlighted** in IDA
-5) Press the hotkey Ctrl+N and it will turn it into a NID
+5) Press the hotkey **Ctrl+N** and it will turn the name/string into a PS4 NID and show up in the Output window
-6) If the NID is in your needed_nids.txt, it will automatically append the NID and name to your aerolib.csv
+6) If the PS4 NID is in your needed_nids.txt, it will automatically append the PS4 NID and name to your aerolib.csv!

 If you have any suggestions or ideas, please feel free to create pull requests!